 For the first two propagators, the compactification procedure is similar to the one-loop case with different variables.
-The compactification for the third propagator is non-trivial and has to be done recursively, as has been outlined in the appendix- \ref{appendix:compact}.
-After the compactification procedure, we will get the following compactified propagators
+The compactification for the third propagator is non-trivial and has to be done recursively, as has been outlined in Appendix \ref{appendix:compact}.
+After compactification, we get the following compactified propagators